Accu-Pak® Blister Packaging

 Compression therapy is not just for your grandmother's varicose veins.
 Today's compression garments are available in contemporary styles and are much more comfortable, yet still meet both non-prescription and medical needs through varying levels of compression.
 We carry a selection of the most popular compression garments and accessories and are happy to request a special order to get you exactly what you need.

 Non-prescription socks and stockings can reduce pain, swelling, heaviness, and muscle stiffness for individuals who will be sitting or standing for much of the day, as well as for pregnant women and travellers.
 They may also be helpful in muscles recovering from significant activities such as prolonged running.

 Medical compression products are specially designed to aid in venous and lymphatic disorders, such as deep vein thrombosis, varicose veins, spider veins, leg ulcers and venous edema.
 Likelihood of these conditions increases with age and there is often a genetic predisposition, though obesity, a sedentary lifestyle, and pregnancy can also play a role.
 Your doctor will diagnose your medical condition and prescribe a suitable product with compression to meet your needs.
 While medical products are more expensive, many third-party plans (e.g., Pacific Blue Cross) will provide coverage.

-Holly and Janice are both certified compression fitters and can help you choose the right product and fit, provide training on how to put on and take off your compression garments, and answer your questions about caring for your compression wear.
-Call us at (250) 338-4790 to book your fitting appointment or to find out more about how we can help you get the most benefit from compression therapy.
+Our certified compression fitters can help you choose the right product and fit, provide training on how to put on and take off your compression garments, and answer your questions about caring for your compression wear.
+Call us at (250) 338-4790 to book a fitting appointment or to find out more about how we can help you get the most benefit from compression therapy.